ngbsn/sqlscript2jpa-codegen/README.md

 ```
 java -jar sqlscript2jpa-codegen-maven-plugin-1.0.3-standalone.jar "<sql_file_path>" "<package_name>"
 ```
-This will generate the JPA entities in a folder structure as defined by the package name.
+This will generate the JPA entities in a folder structure as defined by the package name under `./target/generated-sources/sqlscript2jpa`